 On August 16, 2021, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Hercules Capital, Inc. ("Hercules"), with respect to a venture debt facility.
 Under the Loan Agreement, Hercules provided the Company with access to a term loan with an aggregate principal amount of up to \$30,000 (the "Term Loan Facility"), available in three tranches, subject to certain terms and conditions.
 The first tranche of \$15,000 was advanced to the Company on the date the Loan Agreement was executed.
 Upon the occurrence of specified milestones and continuing through December 31, 2022, a loan in the aggregate principal amount of up to \$10,000 ("the second tranche"), would have become available, and upon the occurrence of specified milestones and continuing through September 30, 2023, a loan in the aggregate principal amount of up to \$5,000 ("the third tranche"), may become available.
-The milestones for the second tranche and for the extension of the period of interest only payments to September 1, 2023, were not reached and have expired.
-The milestones for the third tranche have not yet been reached as of March 31, 2023 and the Company does not expect to reach them.
+The milestones for the second and third tranches were not reached and have expired.
 The Company was required to make interest only payments through March 1, 2023, and started to then repay the principal balance and interest in equal monthly installments through September 1, 2025.